Mathematical formalism of physics of systems with motivation: Systems with motivation

 Here the square brackets at the symbol $w$ stand for the function $w$ of the argument $t'$ rather than its value taken at $t'$ and the symbol $\delta_t w$ denotes the time derivative $\dot{w}$ of the corresponding variable if it is continuous one or, otherwise, specifies step-like jumps between its possible values.

-Due to the active cognitive behavior of the elements the phase space $\{w\}$ of a system with motivation comprises variables of two types, objective and subjective ones, $\{w\}=\{q,h\}$.
-Let us discuss these types of phase variables individually.
+Second, as noted above, the dynamics of a social system is governed by two factors, the direct interaction of its elements, where each of them responds to the behavior of the other elements in some way, and individual motives, wishes, trends, etc, that are not explicitly visible to the others.
+So the phase space $\{w\}$ of a system with motivation is to comprise variables of two types, objective and subjective ones, $\{w\}=\{q,h\}$, allowing us to call $\{w\}$ the extended phase space.
+Let us discuss these types of phase variables separately.

-\textit{Objective phase space:} There is assumed to be a collection of variables $\{q\}_\alpha$, discrete or continuous ones, that completely characterize the possible states of a given element $\alpha$ from \emph{the standpoint of the other elements}.
+\textit{Objective phase space} of an element $\alpha$, by definition, is a collection of variables $\{q\}_\alpha$, discrete or continuous ones, that completely characterize the possible states of the given element $\alpha$ from the standpoint of the other elements.
 The information about the state of the element $\alpha$ is necessary for them to make the appropriate decisions in governing their own states.
 We have used the term ``objective'' in order to underline that the characteristics $\{q\}_\alpha$ of the element $\alpha$ are detectable for the other elements.
 They are not related to the intentions, plans, wishes of the element $\alpha$ which are hidden for external observers.
 It should be noted that the variables $\{q\}_\alpha$ are accessible for external observers only in principle.
 As noted above in a social system getting information about the states of its elements can be hampered.
-The quantities $\{q\}_\alpha$ will be referred to as the objective phase variables ascribed to the element $\alpha$ and their combination for all the elements, $\{q\}$, makes up the objective phase space of the given system.
+The combination of the objective phase variables of all the elements, $\{q\}$, makes up the objective phase space of the given system.
 For example, the spatial coordinates of pedestrians, the direction of motion, and may be their velocities form the objective phase space of the pedestrian ensemble, the coordinates and the velocities of vehicles on a highway make up the objective phase space of traffic flow.
 The set of personal opinions makes the objective phase space of voting process, cultural features with preferences ascribed to every individual can be regarded as the objective phase space of the cultural dynamics.
 The production and comprehensive matrices characterizing the frequency of using and associating words to the corresponding objects by individuals can be considered in the same way in describing the evolution of languages (see \cite{1} and references therein).